Kong/lua-resty-timer/README.md

 * push commit and tag
 * upload rock to luarocks: `luarocks upload rockspecs/[name] --api-key=abc`

+### unreleased

+  * Feat: provide a stacktrace upon errors in the timer callback

 ### 1.1.0 (6-Nov-2020)

   * Feat: add a `jitter` option.
 This adds a random interval to distribute the